pyohio/pyohio-static-website/2026/content/program/opening-reception.md

 unlisted: true
 ---

-Details about the PyOhio 2026 opening reception are TBD.
-Check back closer to the event for more information.
+Details about the PyOhio 2026 opening reception will be shared via our [newsletter](https://newsletter.pyohio.org/) closer to the event.